rockettheme/docs/Docs/joomla/extensions/rokquickcart/setup.md

 ![][setup3]

 :	1. **Name** This is the name of your product that will be displayed on the products page.
 [14%, 31%, se]
-	2. **Price** This price (in the currency you've selected on the main configuration page) is for the product itself and does not include shipping.
+	2. **Price** This price (in the currency you have selected on the main configuration page) is for the product itself and does not include shipping.
 [19%, 31%, se]
 	3. **Shipping Cost** This is where you can add the shipping costs for the product that sit apart from the main product price.
 [25%, 31%, se]
 	4. **Select an Image** You can upload a full-size image of your product here.
 RokQuickCart will automatically create smaller image sizes for your site.
 [30%, 31%, se]
 	5. **Description** This is the description you wish to have appear with the product on your site.
 [55%, 31%, se]

 1. **Name**: This is the name of your product that will be displayed on the products page.

-2. **Price**: This price (in the currency you've selected on the main configuration page) is for the product itself and does not include shipping.
+2. **Price**: This price (in the currency you have selected on the main configuration page) is for the product itself and does not include shipping.

 3. **Shipping Cost**: This is where you can add the shipping costs for the product that sit apart from the main product price